JinzhenHu/OnSight_Pathology/README.md

 ```

 For an HF-only Mac build, set `ONSIGHT_BUILD=hf` before invoking the script (or run PyInstaller directly with `app_mac.spec`).

-> **Note on Gatekeeper:** Because the app is ad-hoc signed (not Apple-notarized), downloaded DMGs carry the `com.apple.quarantine` attribute, which triggers per-dylib validation on recent macOS versions and can prevent launch.
-Distribute an `install_onsight.command` helper alongside the DMG that strips quarantine and copies the app into `/Applications`.

 macOS-specific runtime permission handling (Screen Recording, Accessibility, Input Monitoring) is centralized in `mac_permissions.py` and surfaced through `MacPermissionDialog.py`.